John Murdock (Mormon): Early life and religious conversion

 John Murdock was born on July 15, 1792, in Kortright, New York, to John Murdock and Eleanor Riggs.
 His mother died when he was four years old.
-His father remarried, but Murdock and his brothers experienced substandard treatment compared to their step-sibings and therefore disliked their step-mother.
+His father remarried, but Murdock and his brothers experienced substandard treatment compared to their step-siblings and therefore disliked their step-mother.
 After living at various relatives' and neighbors' homes for many years, Murdock married Julia Clapp in 1823 at the age of thirty-one and settled in Orange, Ohio.

 Murdock's parents, and some of his mother's relatives, were members of the "Seceder Church".
 Prior to joining the Church of Christ, Murdock had belonged to many churches.
 First, he affiliated with the Dutch Lutheran Church.
 He next became a Methodist.
 He was also briefly part of a Baptist congregation, which he left because he did not agree with their support of Calvinist doctrines.
 In 1827, Murdock joined the Campbellites.
 His falling out with the Campbellites was largely due to Alexander Campbell rejecting the "gift and power of the Holy Ghost."
 Murdock was baptized a member of the Latter Day Saint Church of Christ by Parley P. Pratt on November 5, 1830, in Geauga County, Ohio.
 Murdock was one of the first converts to the church and one of the first full-time missionaries.
 Within a week of his baptism, Murdock was ordained an elder by Oliver Cowdery.
 Murdock began proselyting in Orange, baptizing seventy of his neighbors in four months.